Configure a Subscription Account

 - From the left navbar, click Azure Active Directory.

 - Select Properties from the list.
-The Properties blade opens.

 - In the Manage section of the Azure Active Directory blade, click App registrations.

-- Click New registration.
-The Register an application blade opens.
+- Click + New registration.

 - Create your application: